thommccarthy/nx-ts-news/posts/redundant-links-in-cards/redundant-links-in-cards.md

 slug: redundant-links-in-cards
 meta: 'Learn how to improve the accessibility of adjacent links in elements such as cards.'
 date: '2023-06-02 12:00:00'
-tags: [Accessibility, HTML, UX, Javscript]
+tags: [Accessibility, HTML, UX, Javascript]
 ---

 When developing accessible web applications, it's essential to pay attention to common patterns that might hinder accessibility.
 One pattern we often come across is the redundancy of links in card components.
 This redundancy, while seemingly innocuous for sighted mouse users, could potentially be an obstacle for keyboard and screen reader users.